 Some highlights of the exhibition:

-More information on these women, and many others, can be found at the exhibition.
+More information can be found at the exhibition booklet.

 Fantastic coding games and media - which include videos and podcasts related to women in computing - are also offered.